icesaw/COMP271/README.md

 ```

 #### What is the difference between the keyword static and final?
 Provide an example of each.

 #### Can a subclass or child typically do more or less (in terms of methods) than its parent or superclass?

 #### Why would you need to use the instanceof operator?

+- The instanceof operator is used to test whether the object is an instance of the specified type (class or subclass or interface).
+The instanceof in java is also known as type comparison operator because it compares the instance with type.
+It returns either true or false.

 #### Be able to examine code examples which uses the keywords extends, abstract, final, implements and static and be able to answer questions about their use.